malaraer/Project1_ElKStack/README.md

 - _Filebeat & Metricbeat_

 These Beats allow us to collect the following information from each machine:
-- _'Filebeat' is often used to collect log files and in this project it is collecting log files from Web-1 and Web-2_
+- _'Filebeat' is often used to collect log files.
+We used it to collect and parse logs created by the system logging service of Web-1 and Web-2 which are Linux based_
-- _'Metricbeat' is oten to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _'Metricbeat'  module collects and fetches metrics from  systems and services.
+Metricbeat was used to monitor CPU and memory usages._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: